effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Video Conferences

 Use [zoom.us](https://zoom.us/).

-Zoom is the most mature, stable, and less CPU-intense video conferencing that we know.
+It's the most mature, stable, and less CPU-intense video conferencing that we know and has good support for Linux and mobile devices.
-It hat good support for Linux and mobile devices.
+We can't live without the moveable video stream gallery overlay while screen sharing anymore.

-We like the moveable video stream gallery view while screen sharing.
+## Virtual Team Room

 One of the few downsides:
 A meeting is always bound to a host.